hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ---

-## Install Raspberry Pi OS with `autologin`
-Run the `Raspberry Pi Imager` on a PC to put the full 64 bit `Raspberry Pi OS` image to an SD card in the usual way
-- Choose to "Edit Settings" and then the GENERAL tab.
-- Set a Hostname you will recognise, eg PINAS64.
-- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with the chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` and other setups, and change all references of `pi` to the username).
-- Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
-- Choose the SERVICES tab.
-- Enable SSH with password authentification.
-- Choose the OPTIONS tab.
-- Disable telementry.
-Click SAVE.
-Click YES to apply OS customisation.
-Click YES to proceed.

----

 ## Prepare the hardware
 A quick note: we leave disks **strictly** powered off at this point because for the first few times the Pi 5 is powered on,